 Mathews Athletic Center.
 The Mathews Athletic Center is a multi-purpose building that serves students, faculty, staff and community members.
 The facility offers an aerobics studio, weight-training facility, cardio equipment, treadmills, ellipticals and stationary bikes.
 The center provides weekly yoga, tai chi, ZUMBA, cycle, cardio and strength training classes, and more.

 Food Service.
-Food Service on campus is provided through Aramark.
+Food Service on campus is provided through Metz Culinary Management.
 All residential students have a board plan, which is part of the residence hall fee.
-Twenty meals per week (no Saturday breakfast) are provided for students in residence halls and ten meals per week are provided for students in apartments.
+Nineteen meals per week are provided for students in residence halls and ten meals per week are provided for students in apartments.
 Non-boarding students, faculty, staff and guests may eat in the Anderson Dining Hall by purchasing meals through the cashier.

 Honor Code.
 The Honor Code is the foundation upon which life in the Wesleyan College community is built.
 It is based upon the idea that individual freedom is a right founded upon responsibility.
 A student is expected to tell the truth, respect others and their property, and maintain academic integrity and honesty in all areas of college life.
 If a student violates a principle of the Honor Code the student is honor-bound to self-report.
 Likewise, if a student is aware that a fellow student has violated an honor principle, the student is honor-bound to ask the violator to self-report or notify an appropriate college official within 24 hours to report the violation.
 Academic violations of the Honor Code must be reported to the faculty member teaching the class.
-All other violations must be reported to Honor Council.
+All other violations must be reported to the Dean of Students or Chancellor of the Council on Judicial Affairs as appropriate.
 Students may appeal sanctions for Honor code violations using the procedure explained in the Wesleyanne student handbook.